Meet2197/Meet2197/README.md

 📊 My experience with integrating REST APIs for data transfer tasks showcases my proficiency in data management and analysis.

 📧 You can reach me at (mailto:meet.bhatt@etu.unice.fr)

-⚡ Fun fact: I'm passionate about Chess and sports in my spare time.

 Tech Stack